bobeire/opbs/README.md

 # OPBS — Open Pickle Backup System

-A FOSS disk imaging backup solution for Windows, inspired by Macrium Reflect.
-Crafted by **RHITCS** — named in honour of a certain well-preserved pickle.
+A FOSS disk imaging backup solution for Windows, inspired by Macrium Reflect. created by **RHITCS** — named in honour of a certain well-preserved pickle.

 ## Features